Sujal-Burad/DA6400_PA3/README.md

    - Low-level action execution
 3. **Reward Shaping:** Native environment rewards maintained

+### Notebooks Overview
-The 'geography_based_options.ipynb' notebook has the options as mentioned in the problem statement, with epsilon greedy policy selection.
+1. `geography_based_options.ipynb` : Implements the options as described in the problem statement, utilizing an epsilon-greedy policy selection.
+(To use the deterministic policies, code similar to the Option function in task_based_option_(task3)_bonus.ipynb can be written in the Option function)
-The 'task_based_option_(task3)_bonus.ipynb' notebook has the 'pickup' and 'drop-off' options, with deterministic policy, for smdp and ioql.
+2. `task_based_option_(task3)_bonus.ipynb` : Contains the 'pickup' and 'drop-off' options with deterministic policies, implemented for both SMDP and IOQL frameworks.

-# Contribution
+### Contribution
-  - Sujal: EE21B144 -- Task done, IOQL for both options
-  - Shivam: EE21B124 -- Task done, SMDP for both options,
+1. **Sujal (EE21B144)**: Implemented IOQL and SMDP for both sets of options.
+2. **Shivam (EE21B124)**: Responsible for report preparation and documentation.